Theme from New York, New York: Frank Sinatra version

 Frank Military, a longtime associate and former employee of Frank Sinatra's publishing company, was adept at choosing songs for the singer.
 Military sent Sinatra a record of "New York, New York" and kept checking in with his secretary to see if he listened to it.
 Sinatra eventually gave the sheet music to his pianist, Vinnie Falcone, and in October 1978, he began performing it in a medley with "New York, New York" from the 1944 musical On the Town.

 He hired Don Costa to create a medley of "Autumn in New York", "The Sidewalks of New York", and "Theme from New York, New York" as an overture for his act, entering to Kander's vamp.
 Audiences loved "New York, New York" so much that he kept moving it later into the set, which he was still closing with "My Way".
 It was through those performances that Sinatra developed the massive rallentando that defines his interpretation of the song and is immortalized on record.
 By 1980, "New York, New York" had become the closer for his performances.

-Sinatra recorded the song for his triple album Trilogy: Past Present Future (1980), and it eventually became his signature song.
+Sinatra recorded the song for his triple album Trilogy: Past Present Future (1980).
 Don Costa received a Grammy nomination for the energetic orchestration.
 Sinatra occasionally performed the song live with Minnelli as a duet.
-Having known him all her life, she referred to him as "Uncle Frank", and Minnelli teased him that his signature song was written for her.
+Having known him all her life, Minnelli referred to Sinatra as "Uncle Frank", and teasingly pointed out that his signature song had been written for her.

 Sinatra's recording peaked at number 32 on June 14, 1980, becoming his final Top 40 hit.
 It was also an Adult Contemporary hit, reaching number 10 in the US and number 2 in Canada.
 In Mexico, it reached number 1 on Notitas Musicales' Hit Parade chart in December 1981, remaining in that position for three fortnights.
 The song made a minor showing in the UK (number 59); however, it recharted several years later and reached number 4 in 1986.
 The song was nominated for a Grammy Award for Best Pop Vocal Performance, Male.

 Sinatra made two more studio recordings of the song in 1981 (for his NBC TV special The Man and His Music) and 1993 (for Capitol Records).
 The latter recording was edited into a duet with Tony Bennett for Sinatra's Duets album.